YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - ### [SS ![SS](/Images-for-the-Guide/45px-SS_img40.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](/Images-for-the-Guide/45px-AR_img40.png "AR Icon")](#ar--1)

-## Changelog as of last major update (28/08/2020)
+## Changelog as of last major update (10/09/2020)

-- CL tiers have been removed and Roles have been added in their place.
+- BB tiers have been removed and Roles have been added in their place.
 IT CONTINUES!
-- A few CL have been dropped from the guide, check the recent changes to see who didn't make the cut.
-(Will make a list next time, I promise.)
+- Washington, California, Renown, Scharnhorst and Gneisenau have been removed from the Unit Guide.
+F.

 <br/><br/>
 ---